hlarsen/cmangos-vagrant/README.md

 - Extract all data from the client (Outside the scope of this README)
 - Move extracted data to /client-data (in the directory with the Vagrantfile - this dir is shared with the Vagrant box)

-Then, the server can be started (both mangosd and realmd must be running, i suggest screen/tmux/byobu):
+Then, the server can be started (both mangosd and realmd must be running, i suggest using screen/tmux/byobu):

 - run `vagrant ssh`
-- `cd /home/vagrant/run/bin`
+- `cd run/bin`
 - `./realmd`
 - `./mangosd`